yhcfu/WidevineProxy2/README.md

 ## Installation
 + Chrome
-  1. Download this repository as a ZIP file
+  1. Download the ZIP file from the [releases section](https://github.com/DevLARLEY/WidevineProxy2/releases)
   2. Navigate to `chrome://extensions/`
   3. Enable `Developer mode`
   4. Drag-and-drop the downloaded file into the window